The Board of legalsuper is responsible for the overall strategic direction.

 The proxy voting policy sets out how Legal Super Pty Ltd (the Trustee) manages proxy voting in respect of the publicly listed companies in which it invests.

-legalsuper - audited financial statements for the year ended 30 June 2020
+legalsuper - Audited financial statements for the year ended 30 June 2025

 The Trustee outsources most operations to expert service providers.
 Regular tenders are undertaken to ensure the best services and products available in the market are delivered to legalsuper's members and employers.